zeruhur/adasperaludens/README.md

 </script>
 ```

-See [documentation](https://www.bryanbraun.com/anchorjs/#basic-usage) for more options.
+See [documentation](http://bryanbraun.github.io/anchorjs/#basic-usage) for more options.

-### Put in a Pixyll Plug

-If you want to give credit to the Pixyll theme with a link to <https://pixyll.com/> or my personal website <https://johno.com/> somewhere, that'd be awesome.
-No worries if you don't.

 ### Web analytics and search engines